x-extends/vxe-table/README.en.md

 * Plan
   * [x] v1.0 Based on vue2.6+, Support for all major browsers
   * [x] v2.0 Based on vue2.6+, Support for all major browsers
-  * [x] v3.0 Based on vue2.6+, Only supports modern browsers, not IE, improving rendering performance
+  * [x] v3.0 Based on vue2.6+, Only supports modern browsers, improving rendering performance
-  * [x] v4.0 Based on vue3.0+, Only support modern browser, stability and fluency
+  * [x] v4.0 Based on vue3.0+, Only support modern browser, not IE

 ## Browser Support